Sribabu-Mandraju/my_portfolio/src/blogs_mds/TransaparentUpgradableProxy.md

 }
 ```

----

-In blockchain if smart contract once deployed we cannot update the functionality of the contract because they are immutable by nature.
-To upgrade functionality of the contract we have to redeploy the contract and there will be no data persist in that newly deployed contract.
-So in order to persist data even after upgrading a smart contract we will use proxy contracts.
+In blockchain, if a smart contract is once deployed we cannot update its functionality because they are immutable by nature.
+To upgrade a contract's functionality, we have to redeploy it, but the newly deployed contract won't have the previous data.
+Proxy contracts solve this by allowing data persistence across upgrades.

 ## What are Proxy Contracts?

-Proxy contract is the contract in which we store data but to perform functionalities on data we will depend on another contracts which are called implementation contracts.
-In simple terms, we will borrow the code of another smart contract and use that code logic to perform any operations on our data.
-So in order to understand proxy contract we have to understand delegate call.
+A proxy contract stores data but delegates functionality to implementation contracts.
+In simple terms, it borrows code from another smart contract to perform operations on its own data.
+Understanding proxy contracts requires understanding `delegatecall`.

 ---

 ## Understanding Delegatecall

-Delegatecall enables borrowing functionality from another contract:
+`delegatecall` enables borrowing functionality from another contract:

 ```solidity
 contract A {